-Train duration from Barcelona Espanya station to Montserrat is 1 hour.
+The train duration from Barcelona Espanya station to Montserrat is 1 hour.

-i) Cable Car (Aeri de Montserrat)
+ii) Cable Car (Aeri de Montserrat)

-The cable car ride from the train stop Aeri de Montserrat is only a 5 minute ride.
-You will have breathtaking views on the cable car ride up to the monastery however you would have to stand throughout the journey.
+The cable car ride from the train stop Aeri de Montserrat is only a 5-minute ride.
+You will have breathtaking views on the cable car ride up to the monastery.
+However, you would have to stand throughout the journey.

-ii) Cremallera Funicular – Rack Train
+iii) Cremallera Funicular – Rack Train

 This rack railway service that will take you from the bottom of Montserrat Mountain to arrive at the Montserrat Monastery.

-What ticket to buy to Montserrat:
+What ticket to buy to get to Montserrat

 Single journey to Montserrat.
 Includes €2.15 train fare from Barcelona Espanya to Montserrat .
 You have the option of buying a ticket for either: